bizz84/open_weather_example_flutter/README.md

 ### Data Layer

-The data layer contains a single weather repository that is used to fetch weather data from the [OpenStreetMap API](https://openweathermap.org/api).
+The data layer contains a single weather repository that is used to fetch weather data from the [OpenWeatherMap API](https://openweathermap.org/api).

 The data is then parsed (using Freezed) and returned using **type-safe** entity classes (`Weather` and `Forecast`).